hbr/coqlib/docs/basics/terms.md

 The terms in Coq can encode sorts, types and objects.

 All terms in Coq have a type.
-We can always ask the question "What is the type of a term?" by issueing the command `Check t.`.
+We can always ask the question "What is the type of a term?" by issuing the command `Check t.`.

 Therefore sorts have types, types have types and objects have types.
 This statements seems to contain some circularity.
 But Coq ensures some typing